A Few New Mexico Fungi

 Even so, these photos represent one person's voyage of discovery, wrong turns and all.
 If you see something I've misidentified, please let me know via my "Contact" page, which is tabbed at the top.

 Images are organized alphabetically by taxonomic unit, up to order.
 Hover over a photo series to control the images.
 I discuss lichens, which are symbiotic colonies of fungi and algae, on a separate page.
-My only photos of slime mold are also on a separate page, since slime molds are not fungi (even when they look like they should be).
+My few photos of slime mold are also on a separate page, since slime molds are not fungi (even when they look like they should be).

 Agaricales (Gilled Mushrooms)